cmusatyalab/gabriel/README.md

    2. If support for multiple instances of the same engine is added, should this identity be used when a group is set to assign a client to one specific instance of an engine?
-4. When using the `network_engine` modules, the Python and Android clients do not handle the case when all engines that consume a source disconnect.
-To handle this case, the Gabriel server should tell all clients when all engines for a certain source disconnect.
-Then the clients need to remove their tokens for this source.
+4. When cognitive engines are run separately from the server, clients do not handle the case when all engines that consume a source disconnect.
+To handle this case, the Gabriel server would need to tell clients when this happens.
+The clients would then need to stop sending inputs from this source.
 5. The server's
    [`local_engine`](https://github.com/cmusatyalab/gabriel/blob/390b6605a23a18ff55e5cc27182c43df1644b739/server/src/gabriel_server/local_engine.py)
    module sends results from the process running the cognitive engine to